 I’ve long since believed that ABC’s “The Bachelor” and all of its subsequent spin-offs were a hot mess.
 The idea of scads of women competing for the attention and affections of just one man or woman sounds like drama of the highest degree.
-And if you’ve watched even a second of the show, then you know it’s a hot mess every single season.
+And if you’ve watched even a second of the show, then you know it’s heavy on the drama every single season.

 Inevitably, women hoping to be chosen devolve into very unhealthy competition.
 Feelings are hurt.
 Tears are shed and at the end of it all, one lucky woman walks away with a ring.
 Most of the seasons play out like every other.